'The face of a problem bigger than her' - anger & sympathy as Valieva cracks under world's gaze

 The next step will be the authorities dealing with the matter of Valieva's failed drugs test in full.

-That will determine whether the ROC gold in the team event - and Valieva's fourth-placed finish - will stand.
+That will determine whether the ROC gold in the team event - and Valieva's fourth-placed finish in the individual event - will stand.

-There will also be intense questions posted to authorities - the IOC, ROC, Cas and the International Skating Union, in particular - about how this situation was allowed to develop to the stage it overshadowed the competition and left a 15-year-old in this position.
+There will also be intense questions posted to the authorities - the IOC, ROC, Cas and the International Skating Union, in particular - about how this situation was allowed to develop to the stage it overshadowed the competition and left a 15-year-old in this position.

-World Anti-doping Agency (Wada) has already said it will be investigating the teenager's entourage, including coaches, doctors and other adults surrounding her.
+The World Anti-doping Agency (Wada) has already said it will be investigating the teenager's entourage, including coaches, doctors and other adults surrounding her.

-Eventual gold medal winner 17-year-old Shcherbakova is, like Valieva, coached by Russian Eteri Tutberidze.
+The eventual gold medal winner, the 17-year-old Shcherbakova is, like Valieva, coached by Russian Eteri Tutberidze.

 "We have been marvelling at these youngsters coming up," Cousins said.
-"We watched them - 12 years old with the quad (quadruple jump).
+"We watched them - 12 years old with the quad [quadruple jump].

 "How is this happening?
 We know they teach them really young.

 "There is obviously an issue - how and why?
-It is not question of talent.
-It how is that talent being nurtured or created?
+It is not a question of talent.
+It is how is that talent being nurtured or created?"

 Christopher Dean, who won gold for Great Britain alongside Torvill, said the process had been "farcical".